-This range of coals, logs and pebbles is the perfect accompaniment for our Bioethanol burners.
-The sets are designed specifically with our different sized baskets in mind.
+This range of coals, logs and pebbles is the perfect accompaniment for our range of Bio Ethanol burners.
+Each set is designed specifically with a different bio ethanol burner model in mind.

 Bioethanol is completely composed of biological products.
 The combustion of bio ethanol results in a clean emission: Heat, Steam and Carbon Dioxide.